nsk-mironov/kotlin-jetpack/README.md

   val string: String by bindStringResource(R.string.string_resource) }
 ```
+These methods can be used with `Activity`, `Context`, `Fragment`, support library `Fragment`, `View`, and `ViewHolder` subclasses.
+You can also implement `ResourcesAware` interface to provide a custom resources source.
 Full list of supported bindings:
 - `bindBooleanResource`
 - `bingColorResource`
 - `bindColorStateListResource`